Imagine a place of snow-capped peaks, turquoise lakes and small villages dotted around the countryside.

 Entry is 5€ for Adults and is open for visitors from 8.00 a.m. to 7.00 p.m.
 Parking is free.
 You can find out more information here.

-The largest lake in Slovenia, Lake Bohinj offers a range of activities from rowing, paragliding and hiking.
-A great place to relax, swim in the clear blue-green water and explore the quaint villages that border it.
+The largest lake in Slovenia, Lake Bohinj offers a range of activities including rowing, paragliding and hiking.

 Getting to Slovenia

-Flying from Australia, there are no direct flights to Slovenia.
+There are no direct flights from Australia to Slovenia.

-A great excuse to fly into another European destination and explore for a little bit before flying to Slovenia using a European carrier.
+Fly into another European destination and then fly to Slovenia using a European carrier.

-I loved this country and my time there.
-We stayed in Lake Bled for a week camping, organised through a Dutch company called, Tentsetters (see article Finding the right Hotel) and found the overall experience wonderful although sending off a cheque was a little daunting.
-There was no online payment system or direct debit.
+We stayed in Lake Bled at Camping Bled for a week which I organised through a Dutch company called, Tentsetters (see article Finding the right Accommodation) and was happy with the overall experience.